dsac147/dsac147/README.md

 > such as React.js and Next.js.

 I am always reading about new and upcoming technologies.
 It keeps me up-to-date with the latest trends, helping me provide optimized solutions.<br>
 **In addition, I'm looking for new opportunities right now.
-If you're looking to hire, please reach out to me [here](mailto:divyanshusachan147@gmail.com).**
+If you're looking to hire, and like my work, please reach out to me [here](mailto:divyanshusachan147@gmail.com).**
 <br>
 <br>
 🚀  **Tech Stack**<br>